deepin-community/wlroots/CONTRIBUTING.md

 # Contributing to wlroots

 Contributing just involves sending a merge request.
-You will probably be more successful with your contribution if you visit [#sway-devel on Libera Chat] upfront and discuss your plans.
+You will probably be more successful with your contribution if you visit [#wlroots on Libera Chat] upfront and discuss your plans.

 Note: rules are made to be broken.
 Adjust or ignore any/all of these as you see fit, but be prepared to justify it to your peers.

+## Forking

+New GitLab accounts may not have the permission to fork repositories.
+You will need to [file a user verification request] to get this permission.
+See the [freedesktop wiki] for more details.

+The fork must be marked as public to allow CI to run.

 ## Merge Requests